-Prices start at £1.50 per pupil for a single activity, most activities last for an hour.
+Prices start at £1.75 per pupil for a single activity, most activities last for an hour.
 Teachers and accompanying adults are free in a ratio 1:10 for KS2 and 1:6 for KS1.
-Please expect to be invoiced on the day of your visit.
-Payment can be made at this time, or after your visit.
+Please expect to be invoiced after your visit.
+We will invoice for the number of children originally booked, unless we receive a telephone call to our office to state a change in group size.
 We will charge VAT, but it is possible for most groups to claim this back from their local authority.